kasodeep/complete-go/README.md

 - Go has garbage collection, which allows to `clean up` resources.
 - However, it does not have `JVM` like Java, allowing minimal memory usage.
 - A small code is added known as `Go Runtime`, which handles memory management.

+### Functions:

+- `defer` keyword is used to close a resource.
+- The parameters will be checked but the function will be called before the current function returns.

+### Interfaces:

+1. Keep interfaces `small`.
+2. Interfaces should have `no knowledge` about satisfying types.
+(Ex: isFireTruck())
+3. Interfaces are not `classess`.